Enemoy/zettelkasten/README.md

 This README.md will expand in time as the repository grows.
 Also most of the bash and python scripts have their own help options (-h / --help)

+## Functions of zettelkasten

+Here is a list of the different functions and their purpose.
+Of course, there are seperate help for each of the functions, this is just an overview.

+### query / search / find

+Allows the user to query the different tables in the database.

+### convert

+Converts .bib-files into entries for the sources table in the database.
+You can either specify your own folder or or files with the script or give no folders / files as arguments, in case of which the standard folder from the config file will be used.

+### compile

+Creates prints all entries in sources into a specific file or the terminal without duplicates.
+This is useful if you want to have one .bib-file with all your entries to cite from.

+### backup

+Backs up the database to a preconfigured location.

+### create / setup

+Sets up the database.
+This means creating the folders with the content files in them, creating the database file and creating the tables in them, all with their respected preconfigured names and locations.

+### edit

+Allows the user to edit a column of an entry in datapoints or citations by id.
+Can also be used to edit the content file.

+### citekey

+Calls a dmenu with the citekeys, either with all of them or a specific search term for a specify collumn.

+### delete

+Deletes a row with a certain id in either datapoints or citations.

+### check

+Checks if the citekeys in datapoints and in citations are still in sources.

+### change

+Script to change all occurences of a citekey in either datapoints or citations.
+Usefull if a citekey in sources is changed and the sources are recompiled.

+### citation

+Adds a new citation to the database.

+### datapoint

+Adds a new datapoint to the database.

+### bibfile

+Lets the user choose a bibfile with dmenu or rofi and either puts the path into STOUT or the name of the bibfile into the clipboard.

+### config

+Calls an editor to edit the config file.

+### help

+The overview over the options.